tysonmcnulty/cv/README.md

 ## About Me

 I've worked in the software industry since 2008.
 I live in the Boston area.
 I use he/him pronouns.
 I currently work at [Pivotal Labs](https://pivotal.io/labs).
-You can find me on [LinkedIn](https://www.linkedin.com/in/tyson-mcnulty-611146b/).

-In my career, I feel deeply rewarded when the my work product enhances someone's life or changes the world for the better.
+In my career, I feel deeply rewarded when my work product enhances someone's life or changes the world for the better.
 I do my best work when I am part of a team that is diverse, motivated, curious, and kind.

 When I'm not working, I enjoy spending time with my family and friends, powerlifting, creating music, a fresh cup of coffee, or playing a nice, immersive RPG.

+You can find me on [LinkedIn](https://www.linkedin.com/in/tyson-mcnulty-611146b/).

 ## Career